Nikkhiljp02/vfx-tracker/AI_SETUP_GUIDE.md

 ## 🚀 Overview

-Your VFX Tracker now has an AI Resource Manager that can use multiple providers (OpenAI, Google Gemini, Groq).
-The AI can answer questions about resource allocation, availability, utilization, and more - all without modifying any data.
+Your VFX Tracker now has an AI Resource Manager powered by OpenAI.
+The AI can answer questions about resource allocation, availability, utilization, and more.
+If the AI proposes a change, it will require explicit approval before anything is modified.

 ## ✅ What's Been Implemented